 This refers to the maximum image area of the printer.
 The system page size varies, depending on the size of the paper you are running for your job.

 Physical page

 The physical page is the size of the paper itself.
 You may select any page dimensions within a 8- by 10-inch minimum and a 14.33- by 17-inch maximum.
-If you have the 7 by 10 option kit installed, then the minimum size is 7 by 10.

 Edgemarking